dbbs-lab/bsb-core/docs/getting-started/simulations/guide_nest.rst

 Running the Simulation
 ----------------------

-Simulations are separated from the reconstruction pipeline (see the :doc:`top level guide <top-level-guide>`), which means you do not need to recompile your network to add a simulation to your stored Configuration.
+Simulations are separated from the reconstruction pipeline (see the :doc:`top level guide </getting-started/top-level-guide>`), which means you do not need to recompile your network to add a simulation to your stored Configuration.
 In this example, we only modified the ``Configuration`` in the :guilabel:`simulations` block but this updates were not been saved in the network file.